Honeymoon for Three (1935 film)

 Honeymoon for Three is a 1935 British musical comedy film directed by Leo Mittler and starring Stanley Lupino, Aileen Marson and Jack Melford.
-It was made at Ealing Studios.
-The film's sets were designed by J. Elder Wills.
-It was the first film Lupino made after leaving British International Pictures and trying his luck as an independent producer.
+It was written by Lupino and Frank Miller.

+Plot

-When returning home drunk from a night out a young man (Lupino) accidentally finds himself in a woman's (Marson) flat where he passes out.
+When returning home drunk from a night out a young man accidentally finds himself in a woman's flat where he passes out.
 Before he make his escape in the morning they are discovered by their parents and a passing policeman and forced to marry.
-They go through the ceremony but plan to go to California to get a divorce, and set off on their "honeymoon" along with her real fiancée (Melford).
+They go through the ceremony but plan to go to California to get a divorce, and set off on their "honeymoon" along with her real fiancée.
 However during the journey she gradually begins to change her loathing of him.